Images Courtesy of Tracy McDaniel Photography

 we are asking everyone to contribute towards our Dr. Jodie G Blackwell Black Veterinary Scholarship fund.

 Dr. Jodie G. Blackwell, the scholarship’s namesake, graduated in the 2nd class of the College of Veterinary Medicine at Tuskegee University in 1950.
 Afterward, he opened a thriving private practice in SE Oklahoma.
 Needless to say, Dr. Jodie G. Blackwell also worked hard towards civil rights and was chosen by the Governor of Oklahoma to the Civil Rights Commission.
 Following these efforts, Dr. Jodie G. Blackwell sent his son, Michael, or as most of us know him, Dr. Blackwell, as one of four students to integrate Gray High School in Idabel, Oklahoma.

-Oklahoma.
-Dr. Jodie G. Blackwell continued his private practice for 18 years and eventually joined the faculty at Tuskegee University, where he spent the last 25 years of his professional life.
-We recognize the legacy of this family and the importance of access and awareness.
+Furthermore, Dr. Jodie G. Blackwell continued his private practice for 18 years and eventually joined the faculty at Tuskegee University, where he spent the last 25 years of his professional life.
+Undoubtedly, we recognize the legacy of this family and the importance of access and awareness.
 Dr. Blackwell is currently the only 2nd generation Tuskegee Veterinarian graduate.
-We intend that he will not be the last.
+By all means, we intend that he will not be the last.

 *About Maddie’s Fund

-An important part of the story here at Tito’s Handmade Vodka is the innate connection we have with our canine counterparts.
-Since the beginning, as we have worked with Tito to bring his dream to life for 20 years, we have been committed to rescuing and protecting the animals that have come into our lives, often serendipitously — many of whom now thrive alongside us at our distillery and our office.
+Certainly, an important part of the story here at Tito’s Handmade Vodka is the innate connection we have with our canine peers above all.
+Since the beginning, we have worked with Tito to bring his dream to life for 20 years.
+Our commitment to rescuing and protecting the animals that have come into our lives, are often a lucky coincidence.
+In which, many of whom now thrive alongside us at our distillery and our office.